SAT: Preparation

 Pioneered by Stanley Kaplan in 1946 with a 64-hour course, SAT preparation has become a highly lucrative field.
 Many companies and organizations offer test preparation in the form of books, classes, online courses, and tutoring.
 The test preparation industry began almost simultaneously with the introduction of university entrance exams in the U.S. and flourished from the start.
 Test-preparation scams are a genuine problem for parents and students.
-In general, East Asian Americans, especially Korean Americans, are the most likely to take private SAT preparation courses while African Americans prefer one-on-one tutoring for remedial learning.
+In general, East Asian Americans, especially Korean Americans, are the most likely to take private SAT preparation courses while African Americans typically rely more one-on-one tutoring for remedial learning.

 Nevertheless, the College Board maintains that the SAT is essentially uncoachable and research by the College Board and the National Association of College Admission Counseling suggests that tutoring courses result in an average increase of about 20 points on the math section and 10 points on the verbal section.
 Indeed, researchers have shown time and again that preparation courses tend to offer at best a modest boost to test scores.
-Like IQ scores, which are a strong correlate, SAT scores tend to be stable over time, meaning SAT preparation courses offer only a limited advantage.
+Like IQ scores, SAT scores tend to be stable over time, meaning SAT preparation courses offer only a limited advantage.
 An early meta-analysis (from 1983) found similar results and noted "the size of the coaching effect estimated from the matched or randomized studies (10 points) seems too small to be practically important."
 Statisticians Ben Domingue and Derek C. Briggs examined data from the Education Longitudinal Survey of 2002 and found that the effects of coaching were only statistically significant for mathematics; moreover, coaching had a greater effect on certain students than others, especially those who have taken rigorous courses and those of high socioeconomic status.
 A 2012 systematic literature review estimated a coaching effect of 23 and 32 points for the math and verbal tests, respectively.
 A 2016 meta-analysis estimated the effect size to be 0.09 and 0.16 for the verbal and math sections respectively, although there was a large degree of heterogeneity.
 Meanwhile, a 2011 study found that the effects of one-on-one tutoring to be minimal among all ethnic groups.
 Public misunderstanding of how to prepare for the SAT continues to be exploited by the preparation industry.